 Some of them have created succinct and valuable information on blogging and web design that is actually beneficial.
 So keep that in mind.
 Not all blog courses are created equal and there are some that actually have value to them and are worth the money spent.

 However, a new trend is rising where unqualified and uneducated people are selling their misguided information as gospel truth.

 Why I don’t sell e-courses:

-All of the information I could sell you is available for free if you bother to take the time to look for it.
+All of the information I could sell you is available for FREE if you bother to take the time to look for it.
 Becuase that’s what I did.
 I spent time researching and learning.
 And eventually I’m going to compile that information on my blog for you.
-For free.

 I am fumbling my way through this blogging business.
 I am by no means qualified to “sell information” on how to succeed or “How To Be A Blogging Success Overnight.”

 Yes, I’m trying to learn social media platforms and I AM learning and understanding them but what I’ve learned I would rather share for free because it’s something I wished other people would have shared with me.

 I would rather point your towards the knowledgable bloggers who you can learn VALUABLE information from.